A Doomsday Reader

 A Doomsday Reader: Prophets, Predictors, and Hucksters of Salvation is a 1999 anthology volume of texts related to millenarianism and apocalypticism, edited by Ted Daniels.
 Most of the content of the book is Daniels's analysis of the texts and related ideas, rather than the texts themselves.
 The book was first published by New York University Press in 1999 in paperback and hardcover editions.
 The editor Ted Daniels is a folklorist and scholar of millennialism, and was then the head of the one-man Millennium Watch Institute.

-It an introduction and first chapter, Daniels discusses millenarian and apocalyptic ideas and their manifestation in several world religious For the next 11 chapters, the book is split into three sections: "Enlightenment and Secular Millenarianism", "Millennial Evil", and "Well-Known Contemporary Movements", which each cover different types of millenarian texts.
-The first section focuses on secular apocalypses The third and final section includes several documents from millenarian new religious movements, like the Branch Davidians, the Order of the Solar Temple, Aum Shinrikyo, and Heaven's Gate.
+In an introduction and first chapter, Daniels discusses millenarian and apocalyptic ideas and their manifestation in several world religions.
+For the next 11 chapters, the book is split into three sections: "Enlightenment and Secular Millenarianism", "Millennial Evil", and "Well-Known Contemporary Movements", which each cover different types of millenarian texts.
+The first section focuses on secular apocalypses, while the second focuses on the presence of conspiracy in millennialism.
+The third and final section includes several documents from millenarian new religious movements, like the Branch Davidians, the Order of the Solar Temple, Aum Shinrikyo, and Heaven's Gate.
 A Doomsday Reader received largely positive reviews from critics, with praise for its timeliness, its selection of some more obscure texts, and Daniels's analysis.

 Background and publication history

 The book was edited by Ted Daniels (born 1939).
 Daniels is a folklorist and scholar of millennialism.
 He has a PhD in folklore studies from the University of Pennsylvania.
+He began collecting information about doomsday claims in 1986.
 The Los Angeles Times dubbed him "Doomsday Man" due to his fascination with the apocalypse.
-He had written a prior book on millennialism, Millennialism: An International Bibliography, in 1992.
+He published Millennialism: An International Bibliography in 1992.

 Daniels is the founder and head of the Philadelphia-based think tank the Millennium Watch Institute.
-The Millennium Watch Institute put out the Millennial Prophecy Report, of which Daniels was the editor and publisher, and was the center of Daniels's effort to archive apocalyptic material.
-He began collecting information about doomsday claims in 1986.
-The Millennium Watch Institute is an effort of Daniels alone; he set it up due to concern he had over how many people would be predicting the end of the world come the year 2000.
+The Millennium Watch Institute was an effort of Daniels alone; he set it up due to concern he had over how many people would be predicting the end of the world come the year 2000.
+It put out the Millennial Prophecy Report, of which Daniels was the editor and publisher, and was the center of his effort to archive apocalyptic material.
+Its collection was housed at the University of Pennsylvania.

-The book was published shortly before the second millennium was to start, when some people predicted the apocalypse would occur.
-Daniels did not believe this.
-It was also published after a series of high-profile conflicts involving millennialist religious movements that led to the deaths of several.
 A Doomsday Reader was first published by New York University Press in hardcover and paperback format in 1999.
 The first edition was 253 pages long.
+Its publication came shortly before the second millennium was to start, when some people predicted the apocalypse would occur.
+Daniels did not believe this.
+This also followed a series of high-profile conflicts involving millennialist religious movements that led to the deaths of several.